learn-co-curriculum/angular-using-ngmessages-readme/README.md

 </form>
 ```

 We can use this on different inputs too.
-For instance, with an email, we get an `email` property too.
+For instance, with an email, we get an `email` property.
 We can also add a `minlength` validation:

 ```html
 <form name="form">